Hormuzd Rassam: Later archaeological career

 From 1877 to 1882, while undertaking four expeditions on behalf of the British Museum, Rassam made some important discoveries.
 Numerous finds of significance were transported to the museum, thanks to an agreement made with the Ottoman Sultan by Rassam's old colleague Austen Henry Layard, now Ambassador at Constantinople, allowing Rassam to return and continue their earlier excavations and to "pack and dispatch to England any antiquities [he] found ... provided, however, there were no duplicates."
 A representative of the Sultan was instructed to be present at the dig to examine the objects as they were uncovered.

 In Assyria his chief finds were the Ashurnasirpal temple in Nimrud (Calah), the cylinder of Ashurbanipal at Nineveh, and two of the unique and historically important bronze strips from the Balawat Gates.
 He identified the famous Hanging Gardens of Babylon with the mound known as Babil.
 He excavated a palace of Nebuchadnezzar II at Borsippa.

 In March 1879 at the site of the Esagila in Babylon, Rassam found the Cyrus Cylinder, the famous declaration of Cyrus the Great that was issued in 539 BCE to commemorate the Achaemenid Empire's conquest of Babylonia.

 At Abu Habba in 1881, Rassam discovered the temple of the sun at Sippar.
 There he found a Cylinder of Nabonidus and the stone tablet of Nabu-apla-iddina of Babylon with its ritual bas-relief and inscription.
 Besides these, he discovered some 50,000 clay tablets containing the temple accounts.

-After 1882, Rassam lived mainly at Brighton, England.
+After 1882, Rassam lived mainly in Brighton, England.
 He wrote about Assyro-Babylonian exploration, the ancient Christian peoples of the Near East, and current religious controversies in England.